halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-contractor.md

 ## Employee Card

-1. In the **Searh** box, enter in **Employees**, and then choose the related link.
+1. In the **Search** box, enter in **Employees**, and then choose the related link.
 Or go to the following menu: *Departments/Labour Hire/Candidate Processing/Employees*

 2. On the **General** FastTab, fill the fields as described in the following table.

-The following fields will be populated by Placement Entry or the Interface.
-This section will only discuss those fields which are specific to standard Labour Hire:
+*The following fields will be populated by Placement Entry or the Interface.
+This section will only discuss those fields which are specific to standard Labour Hire.*

 |Field Name|Description|
 |-------------------------|-------------------------------------------------|